opendatahub-io/odh-manifests/docs/adr/0000-odh-release-policy.md

 ### Negative Consequences <!-- optional -->

-* A ODH release (a tag in the odh-manifests repository) might not contain the latest versions of components, for example security updates might have forced the build of a S2I image used with JupyterHub component of ODH.
+* An ODH release (a tag in the odh-manifests repository) might not contain the latest versions of components, for example security updates might have forced the build of a S2I image used with JupyterHub component of ODH.

 <!-- markdownlint-disable-file MD013 -->